charlotte-2222/char-site/README.md

 ### This portfolio demonstrates:

 - My capability with web development
-- Showcases several of my top projects and proudest
+- Showcases several of my top projects and proudest ones at that
 - Shows my competency to put together a project in a short period of time, and make it look pretty :)

 The portfolio includes several links to my socials, email, resume, and of course top projects.